ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 The select statement can of course be arbitrarily complex.

-Note, if the select statement returns no rows this will result in the normal error flow.
+Importantly, if the `select` statement returns no rows this will result in the normal error flow.
 In that case, the error code will be SQLITE_DONE, which is treated like an error because in this context SQLITE_ROW is expected as a result of the select.
 This is not a typical error code and can be quite surprising to callers.
 If you're seeing this failure mode it usually means the code had no affordance for the case where there were no rows and probably that situation should have been handled.
 This is an easy mistake to make, so to avoid it, CQL also supports these more tolerant forms:

 ```sql
 set x_ := (select x from somewhere where id = 1 if nothing -1);